lingex/G610Rebuild/README_en.md

 ## INTRO:

-This is a non-original firmware of Logitech G610 mechanical keyboard.
+This is a non-original firmware of the Logitech G610 mechanical keyboard.

-You'll need to disassemble the keyboard and flash the bootloader with a ST-Link for the first time.
+You'll need to disassemble the keyboard and flash the bootloader with an ST-Link for the first time.

-Warning: flashing a non-original firmware may broken your keyboard, be careful.
+Warning: flashing a non-original firmware may break your keyboard, be careful.

 ## Feature:

-1.Configs (brightness) save to eeprom (delay 5 seconds).
+1. Configs (brightness) save to EEPROM (delay 5 seconds).

-2.Game mode will turn off the two LED of the GUI key.
+2. Game mode will turn off the two LEDs of the GUI key.

-3.Menu(Application) key turn into be a "FN" key now.
+3. Menu(Application) key turn into an "FN" key now.

-4.Switchable Insert key, by pressing FN + Insert, combination key like Ctrl + Insert are not affected.
+4. Switchable Insert key, by pressing FN + Insert, combination key like Ctrl + Insert are not affected.

-5.DFU upgrade mode, by pressing FN + Game Mode.
+5. DFU upgrade mode, by pressing FN + Game Mode.

-6.Back to the official firmware by FN + F1.
+6. Back to the official firmware by FN + F1.

-7.Holding GameMode when plug in the usb cable, will go into DFU mode.
+7. Holding GameMode when plugging in the USB cable, will go into DFU mode.

-8.Holding backlight when plug in the usb cable, will run the official firmware.
+8. Holding the backlight when plugging in the USB cable, will run the official firmware.

-9.Smearing light effect switch by FN + Light.
+9. Smearing light effect switch by FN + Light.

 10.NumLock guard, 'don't touch my NumLock', switch by FN + NumLock.

-## flash mapping
+## Flash mapping
 ![image](./PIC/flash%20mapping.png)